getsolus/help-center-docs/contributing/community-guidelines/en.md

 Members of the community should attempt to observe topic guidance when participating in various services offered or used by the project, such as:

-- Ensuring support-related channels / mediums remain free of development and off-topic discussions to maximize the community and team’s ability to respond and address issues or support requests.
+- Ensuring support-related rooms / mediums remain free of development and off-topic discussions to maximize the community and team’s ability to respond and address issues or support requests.
-- Ensuring development channels / mediums remain free of off-topic discussions which are not relevant to the development or progression of various development items relating to Solus.
+- Ensuring development rooms / mediums remain free of off-topic discussions which are not relevant to the development or progression of various development items relating to Solus.
-- Ensuring off-topic channels / mediums remain free of heated discussions of polarizing issues or current events in order to keep these spaces inviting and enjoyable.
+- Ensuring off-topic rooms / mediums remain free of heated discussions of polarizing issues or current events in order to keep these spaces inviting and enjoyable.

 ### Other